MAKE THE FIRST IMPRESSION COUNT!

 WHEN WILL I HAVE MY MEDIA?

-We work hard to get your media turned around FAST so that your listing can go live quickly!
+They will get your media turned around FAST so that your listing can go live quickly!

 We want the photos and video of your home to be the best they can be.
 This requires teamwork and cooperation that will result in an outstanding online presence when your home goes on the market.